 Rosemont, Ill. – Approximately 400 people attended a public forum held on Sept.
 16 to discuss various concepts to reduce geographic variation in access to liver transplantation.
-View slides of the presentations given at the forum >

 The opinions and recommendations expressed will help the OPTN/UNOS Liver and Intestinal Organ Transplantation Committee as it continues to assess potential improvements to liver transplant policy.